A'Lelia Bundles Community Scholars Program

-Objective: The Columbia Community Scholars Program was developed to enable independent scholars to pursue their lifelong learning aspirations, whether it be completing an independent project or attaining skills in a particular area.
+Objective: The A'Lelia Bundles Community Scholars Program at Columbia University was developed to enable independent scholars to pursue their lifelong learning aspirations, whether it be completing an independent project or attaining skills in a particular area.
 The program allows Scholars a formal opportunity to access University resources and participate in the intellectual life of the University through interaction with faculty, students, and other visiting scholars.
-Participation in the Columbia Community Scholars Program is not intended to enable a Scholar to enter into a degree program; no course credit, certificate or diploma is awarded upon completion.
+Participation in the A'Lelia Bundles Community Scholars Program is not intended to enable a Scholar to enter into a degree program; no course credit, certificate or diploma is awarded upon completion.

 University Access: Scholars are granted access to all University libraries (including on-line access), course auditing privileges (in departments offering auditable courses), dialogue with scholars in their field of study, and the ability to participate in seminars and social events.
-A Scholar may wish to avail him or herself of all or some of the services offered.
+A Scholar may wish to make use of all or some of the services offered.
 The program’s administrators assist each Scholar in connecting to relevant resources.

 Program Duration: 3 years

-Community Scholars are expected to work toward the completion of a proposed project or to attain a skill in a particular area during their 3-year tenure.
+Bundles Scholars are expected to work toward the completion of a proposed project or to attain a skill in a particular area during their 3-year tenure.
 The scope of each Scholar's project is delineated at the beginning of the program.
-Over the course of the three years, Community Scholars will have the opportunities to share their progress with members of the University and neighboring community.
+Over the course of the three years, Bundles Scholars will have the opportunities to share their progress with members of the University and neighboring community.

-Columbia University Staff Contact: Karen Jewett, Vice President, Government and Community Affairs
+Columbia University Staff Contact: Flores Forbes, Associate Vice President, Government and Community Affairs